-If you’re going to do so, think long and hard about the potential hazards and how you can manage them.
-Only take your hermit crabs outside if you’re sure you can keep them safe.
+If you’re going to do so, think long and hard about the potential hazards and how you can minimize them.
+Only take hermit crabs outside for a short period when you can keep them safe.

-Hermit crabs are prey animals, so as explained by the Journal of Physiology, they will likely display fight-or-flight instincts when presented with unfamiliar terrain.
+Hermit crabs are prey animals.
+According to the Journal of Physiology, hermit crabs will likely display fight-or-flight instincts when presented with unfamiliar terrain.

-Ensure that your hermit crabs can’t flee their outside enclosure and escape your sight.
+Ensure the hermit crabs can’t flee their outside enclosure and escape your line of sight.

-They’ll be challenging to the point of impossible to find in the long grass of a backyard lawn and are unlikely to survive long once exposed to the elements.
+Hermit crabs will be near-impossible to find in the long grass of a backyard lawn because they won’t survive for long once exposed to predators and extreme temperatures.

-Hermit crabs must live in warm climes, between 72–84OF, with 80OF considered the sweet spot.
-Any cooler than this, a hermit crab’s life is in danger.
+Hermit crabs must live in warm climes, between 72–84°F, with 80°F considered the sweet spot.
+If the temperature falls from this safe level, hermit crabs’ lives will be in danger.

-Eventually, this lack of warmth will cost a hermit crab its life as it will lose the ability to move and freeze to death.
-It’s unlikely that a hermit crab will survive longer than 48 hours without appropriate temperatures.
+This lack of warmth will cost a hermit crab its life as it’ll lose the ability to move and freeze to death.

 Lack of Humidity

 Land-based hermit crabs breathe through gills kept open and moist by living in humid conditions.
-As per a hermit crab enclosure, this humidity level should be around 80%.
+The recommended humidity level for hermit crabs is about 80%.

 Hermit crab gills begin to blister, scar, and close up when exposed to dry conditions without sufficient moisture in the air.
-This means hermit crabs are subjected to a slow and unpleasant death by suffocation when kept away from humidity for too long.
+This means hermit crabs are subjected to a slow death by suffocation.

-Hermit crabs are at the bottom of nature’s food chain and have no shortage of enemies while outside.
-You’ll need to observe your pets and protect them from any other animal that intends to harm them.
+Hermit crabs are at the bottom of the food chain and have no shortage of enemies.
+You must observe and protect hermit crabs from wild animals and birds.

-Building walls around a hermit crab exercise area will go some way to keeping away cats or other land-based foes.
-You’ll still need to supervise, as feline predators can move quickly.
+Putting walls around a hermit crabs’ recreation area will go some way to keeping away cats, dogs, foxes, and raccoons.
+You must remain constantly vigilant, as predators are opportunistic and move quickly.

 Walls won’t protect hermit crabs from birds.
-Avian hunters are among the biggest risk to a wild hermit crab’s life.
-A bird may swoop and claim a hermit crab, flying away before you can stop it.
+Avian predators are among the main risks to wild hermit crabs.
+A bird may swoop and claim a hermit crab, flying away before you can do anything.